ywwang1314/data-mining-homework-3/Data-Mining-Exercise-3.md

 Then we collected rmse of different models together and compare the rmse value.
 After comparing different models, we think the best model is Random Forest Model and we did three figures including realistic dataset, prediction, and the residual within using ggplot.
+In conclusion, when we use the Random Forest model, we predict that the median House Value in middle and south area is higher than the north and east part of California.